 |Highmark Inc.||$0||$7,550||LOCAL PPO||4|

-The fact that Plan C is one of the most comprehensive at least affordable is market forces at work.
+The fact that Plan C is one of the most comprehensive and at least affordable is market forces at work.
 Newer beneficiaries might not have qualified for Medicare before 2020 when plans like F and G were no longer available for new enrollees.
 For newer enrollees who don’t want to pay their own Part B deductible, it’s now their only option.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

-This chart shows details of the top Part D prescription drug plans in Huntington, West Virginia.
+This chart shows details of the top Part D plans in Huntington, West Virginia.
 The average plan costs around $16 monthly in premiums alongside an annual $480 deductible.
 That’s just a little less than what you would pay with Clear Spring.

 Elixir and Humana are above the average and, therefore, more expensive.
 But they also have above-average customer service ratings, especially Humana.